-Mabel, at a nudge of Dexter’s elbow, and a waggle of his plate under her chin, dished him the first slice.
+Mabel, at a bump from Dexter’s elbow, and a waggle of his plate under her chin, dished him the first slice.
 She cut another for Maxwell.
 Maxwell passed this up the table to Mrs. Felcher.

 “All right,” said Chilton.
 “You don’t care.
 No one cares.
 But I want you to know…”

-The coffee was ready.
-Ernestine rose without ceremony to unplug the pot, and bring it to the table.
+Ernestine rose without ceremony to unplug the coffee pot, and brought it to the table.

-“A guy like me doesn’t have it that soft.
+“A guy like me doesn’t have it that soft, you know.
 It’s a struggle every day.
 Take those rags Maxwell was talking about.”
 He sat again, gave a minute or two to his dessert, pulled a cigar from an inside pocket and raised an eyebrow at Ernestine.
-She shrugged.

-Puffing, Chilton continued, “Yeah, it’d be a great thing, shutting ’em down…if I happened to own the competition.”
+Puffing, Chilton said, “Yeah, it’d be a great thing, shutting em down…if I happened to own the competition.”

 “Well, you got two, right?
 If you got two horses to bet on, you can give your jockey a little freedom with the reins.”

 “Throckmorton, I got hustle.
-If I was editing…let’s say, ‘Night Crimes’… For one thing, needs to be about twice as spicy.
+If I was editing…let’s say, ‘Night Crimes’… For one thing, it needs to be about twice as spicy.
 New cover art.
-That’s what anyone buying it’d expect, right?”
+That’s what anyone eyeballing the rack expects, right?”